IrynaLysechko/AutomationFramework/README.md

 - Allure report

 ### About project:
-Its training project to cover functionality of internet shop with automations tests.
+It's training project to cover functionality of internet shop with automations tests.

 ### To start:
 Use `<mvn clean test>`.
 Tests will be launched in parallel.